caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ### Anonymous types

 We have seen above that all C# code is contained within a type, and that all types are named and contained within a namespace.
 This is not, however, the full story: it is also possible to define *anonymous types*.
-These are well-defined, and strongly-typed at compile time, but are not accessible by name, and have various other limitations:
+These are well-defined types, and strongly-typed at compile time, but are not accessible by name and have various other limitations:

 - They are reference types.
 - The only members they can contain are properties.
 - The properties they contain are read-only and public.
+Their types must be inferrable at compile-time, and they must not be unsafe types.
 - They cannot, therefore, contain methods, fields, or any other kind of member.
 - They cannot define constructors, therefore their only constructor is the implicit parameterless constructor.
 - They cannot define inheritance relationships, so are always implicitly derived from `object`.
 - They are only defined at the point(s) in the code where they are instantiated.

-The definition and instantiation of an anonymous type is similar to a constructor call using brace initialiser syntax, but without inclusion of the type name.
+The definition and instantiation of an anonymous type is similar to a constructor call using brace initialiser syntax, but without the parentheses or type name.

 ```
 var anon = new { Size = 37, Description = "Stuff" };
 ```

-This example defines an anonymous type; it will be given a name by the compiler, and this name will be visible if you disassemble the compiler's CIL output, but it is not accessible in code and is probably not valid to use as a C# type name.
+This example defines an anonymous type; it will be given a name by the compiler, and this name will be visible if you disassemble the compiler's CIL output, but it is not accessible in code.
+The generated type name will probably not be valid as a type name within C# itself, to make sure you don't accidentally declare something which could cause a naming clash.
 Visual Studio will give it an auto-generated name such as `'a`, in tool-tips and other on-screen help, but this will probably not be the name that your compiler gives it.
 For one thing, the compiler has to ensure that code containing multiple anonymous types uses different names for each distinct anonymous types, whereas Visual Studio does not.

 Note the anonymously-typed object is assigned to a variable declared using the `var` keyword for implictly-typed declarations: `var` must be used, as there is no way to declare the variable's type explicitly.

-The types of the anonymous type's properties must be inferrable by the compiler at compile-time, and must not be unsafe types.
-If, elsewhere in the code for the same assembly, another anonymous type is instantiated with the same properties, by both name and type, in the same order, the compiler will ensure that only one anonymous type is defined.
-This ensures a form of duck typing: if two anonymous types appear to have the same signature, they will be compatible for assignment.
+If, elsewhere in the same assembly, another anonymous type is instantiated with the same properties, by both name and type and in the same order, the compiler will ensure that only one anonymous type is defined.
+This gives us a form of duck typing: if two anonymous types appear to have the same signature, they will be compatible for assignment.
 However, this is a very limited form of duck typing, in that the two types must be completely identical in their property signatures.
 Consider the code:

 ```
 var a = new { Size = 37, Description = "Things" };